Gutter-Guys/Gutter_Rat/GR9/README.md

 Then, simply reuse the long screw from the E6 to fix it together, with a washer on the bottom below the nut.
 It may seem a little loose in the idler, so tighten until it no longer wobbles, then apply loctite (or clear nail polish) to the remaining thread to hold the nut in place.

 Repeat for the other side.
 Then mount with M5x10mm screws and M5 drop nuts.

+### After market pulleys
+Depending on your choice of pulleys, you may need to adjust the spacer configuration.
+As there are so many options out there, please take the time to compare them to the stock ones first so you know what you need to use.
+The main issue is the diamter of the inner pulley, as narrower pulleys will change the belt path angle slightly and may cause issues.
+The inner screw diameter can accomodate up to M5 screws in the mounts by simply clearing it out with a drill bit.

 ## Gantry
 A little more complicated than the idlers, but simple enough.